 Qatar is also rich in culture with some amazing museums and galleries.
 If you have a penchant for luxury, you’ll love the opportunities for shopping and spas.
 But you can also enjoy some down to earth shopping in the colourful restored souks of Doha.

 3 Winter in the Pyrenees – Skiing in a Catalan Style

 Enough sun and sand already!
 Here’s a recommendation for a winter mountain break.
 As European as the Alps, but not quite as expensive, the Spanish side of the Pyrenees mountains offers a good alternative to skiing in France or Austria.
-We are planning to head out to resorts including Vall de Núria, la Molina, Masella, and Vallter in February to try our hand at mushing (riding with husky dogs), night skiing, cross country skiing and trekking with crampons .
-We may also hop a ride on a snow machine.
+We have been out to resorts including Vall de Núria, la Molina, Masella, and Vallter where you can try your hand at mushing (riding with husky dogs), night skiing, cross country skiing and trekking with crampons .
+You can also hop a ride on a snow machine.
 But it’s not just winter sports that excite us about this destination.
 We love the Catalan food.
 We love the family culture and the relaxed and welcoming atmosphere.
-(Check out our posts on our visit to Costa Brava last year- a fantastic summer destination!)
+(Check out our posts on our visit to Costa Brava – a fantastic summer destination!)
 And if you’ve time on the way home, the picturesque city of Girona is a must.
 It may be chilly outside but what child would turn down ice cream made by chefs from the worlds best restaurant?

 4 Barcelona – and the “Costa Barcelona”